sarasafavi/remote-sensing-with-python/README.md

 Running Locally
 ----------------

-In PythonAnywhere, there's no need to run the Jupyter server directly.
-For local development, however, it can be useful to run Jupyter from within the project virtualenv.
+For local development, it can be useful to run Jupyter from within a project virtualenv.

 To set up the kernel with virtualenv packages, run the following within the
 virtualenv: